-Bridgewater signed a three-year, $63 million contract last year, and had an up and down first season in Charlotte.
-He completed 69.1% of his pass attempts for 3,733 yards and 15 touchdowns, but also threw 11 interceptions and fumbled six times, as the Panthers finished at 4-11 on the season.
+Bridgewater signed a three-year, $63 million contract last offseason, and had an up and down lone season in Charlotte.
+He completed 69.1% of his pass attempts for 3,733 yards and 15 touchdowns, but also threw 11 interceptions and fumbled six times.
+The organization traded for New York Jets quarterback Sam Darnold earlier this month.

 The Miami native had spent the previous two seasons with the New Orleans Saints as a backup to Drew Brees.
 When Brees went down with an injury in 2019, he went 5-0 as a starter and completed 67.9% of his throws for 1,384 yards and nine touchdowns.

 The 6-foot-2, 215-pound quarterback spent the first four seasons of his professional career with Minnesota, as the Vikings selected him with the No. 32 overall pick in the first round of the 2014 NFL Draft.